a-horsey/horsies-viewmodel-editor/_README.txt

 	•Flamethrowers:
 				Keep_flames_visible - keeps the flames visible if weapon is hidden.
-					(always visible if attack is not hidden) •Shortstop:
+					(always visible if attack is not hidden)
-				Keep_shove_visible - keeps the shove visible if weapon is hidden.
-				Static_shove - makes the shove static.
 	•All spy knives:
 				Keep_backstab_detection_visible - keeps the backstab detection (knife rising up) visible if weapon is hidden.
 				Keep_backstab_visible - keeps the actual backstab visible if weapon is hidden.